marcio30peres/about/README.md

 ## Project

-My about page aims to list all may main skills as regards web development, the education degrees I completed along my journey as a developer and also available ways to contact me with simple and dynamic features.
+My about page aims to list all my main skills as regards web development, the education degrees I completed along my journey as a developer and also available ways to contact me with simple and dynamic features.

 ### Languages